 High-tech simulation technology is an essential component of nursing education today.
 Funding opportunities include: hardware, software, apps, iPads, e-books, mannequins and patient care equipment.
 Naming opportunities are available in the Learning and Simulation Center.

 Student Scholarship Funding

 Providing educational access is especially important in nursing, as the profession faces a shortage of skilled practitioners.
 Increasing funds for scholarships will allow the School to extend its commitment, while recruiting the most talented and competitive students.

 The mission of the Center for Research for Underserved and Vulnerable Populations is to use technology and informatics in research, education and patient care; address disparities in healthcare; and develop interdisciplinary approaches to prevention and treatment.
 Funding priorities include an endowed chair for established nurse researcher(s), a faculty speaker series, faculty development and start-up research.

 As the health care environment continues to change, it is imperative that we educate and develop nurses who can make an impact in health care institutions and higher education in order to give nursing a critical voice around ethical issues.
 Funding opportunities are available for an endowed chair in nursing ethics, research on nursing ethics and a doctoral program funding in nursing ethics.

 Innovative New Program Development

 The School of Nursing has developed innovative programs such as the BME/BSN Five-Year Dual Degree Program, which integrates the clinical knowledge of nursing and the technological aspects of biomedical engineering, and the Veterans to BSN (VBSN) Program that is designed for military veterans, reservists, National Guard and active duty members to earn their Nursing degree.
+The School of Nursing has also established a one-of-a-kind PhD program in Nursing Ethics.
 Your support will enable continued development of these programs.